How to Get More Therapy Clients with healthcare Email Marketing

 With the high demand for mental health services that we're currently experiencing, you'll end up filling your schedule quickly and will be left with very little time to think about growing your business.
 Not having a plan B, can put you at a higher risk of burnout.
 And since the health of your practice will depend on your own wellbeing, avoiding burnout should be one of your top priorities.

-As a business coach for therapists, I look at the business of private practice as a potential for generating other sources of income besides one-on-one therapy.
+As a coach, I look at the business of private practice as a potential for generating other sources of income besides one-on-one therapy.
 Therapy businesses shouldn't be limited by the time you have working with clients only.
 Therapists can also help people by providing useful information in books, teaching coping tools in online courses, and training paraprofessionals.

 One of the best ways to open yourself to these possibilities is to build new relationships.
 Digital Marketing can help you build and establish relationships on a larger scale and one of the best ways to start is to focus on your email marketing strategy.